Practice Incentives Program (PIP) eHealth Incentive

 The practice must ensure that the majority of their prescriptions are sent electronically to a Prescription Exchange Service (PES).[Download] Implementation Overview - Requirement 4 - Electronic Transfer of Prescriptions (PDF, 2.39KB)

 - i.
 Use compliant software for accessing the My Health Record system, and creating and posting shared health summaries and event summaries;

 - ii.
 Apply to participate in the My Health Record system upon obtaining a HPI–O; and

 - iii.
 Upload a shared health summary for a minimum of 0.5% of the practice’s standardised whole patient equivalent (SWPE) count of patients per PIP payment quarter.

 In order to meet the Practice Incentives Program (PIP) eHealth Incentive requirements, practices must ensure that their software systems are compliant.
-This is achieved by practices consulting the Digital Health Incentive Product Register.
+This is achieved by practices consulting the ePIP Product Register.

 Information for software vendors about conformance to meet the Practice Incentives Program (PIP) eHealth Incentive requirements.

 The Digital Health Online Forms application tool allows healthcare organisations to submit an application for Healthcare Provider Identifier for Organisations (HPI-O), NASH PKI Certificate for Organisations, and the My Health Record system.